 agency hours.

 Kathak is the Indian classical dance of storytelling through rhythm.
 Its grammar is built on the bol, spoken syllables that map to footwork.
-The most-used phrase in the form is the tihai: a short phrase repeated three times that resolves on the first beat of the next cycle.
+The most used phrase in the form is the tihai: a short phrase repeated three times that resolves on the first beat of the next cycle.

-None of this is decoration on the CV.
-It's the part of the practice that makes a six-brand portfolio possible, because each brand is its own phrase, and the master backbone is the tabla they all step to.
+Brand systems work the same way.
+A campaign is a phrase: a hero, a follow up, a payoff landing on the same beat.
+It is what makes a six brand portfolio possible.
+Each brand is its own phrase, and the master backbone is the tabla they all step to.

 Output.
 Written audit, interview notes, an honest description of the present brand.